WHEN IS THE EVENT IN 2019?

 WHAT TIME WILL GATES OPEN?

-Friday - gate opening time for all ticket holders is 8am.
+Friday - gate opening time for all ticket holders is expected to be 8am.

 these are also the times when the box office will be open for anyone wishing to purchase tickets on the day.

 Friday's competition programme is expected to begin at 11am.

 Saturday's competition programme is expected to begin at 9am.